 The registration procedure may only be initiated by an authorized person.
-The authorized persons may include the following persons based in the Slovak Republic: attorneys-at-law, notaries, banks, auditors and tax advisors.
+The authorized persons may include the following persons based in the Slovak Republic: attorneys-at-law, notaries, banks, auditors and tax advisers.

-Non-compliance with the obligations under the Act will result in severe sanctions.
-For example, if a public sector partner provides false data regarding the beneficial owner in his application for registration, or fails to meet his obligation to apply for registration of changes to the data concerning the beneficial owner, the court will impose a fine in the amount of economic benefit obtained by the public sector partner.
-If this cannot be determined, the fine will range from EUR 10,000 up to EUR 1,000,000.
+Noncompliance with the obligations under the act will result in severe sanctions.
+For example, if a public sector partner provides false data regarding the beneficial owner in their application for registration, or fails to meet their obligation to apply for registration of changes to the data concerning the beneficial owner, the court will impose a fine in the amount of economic benefit obtained by the public sector partner.
+If this cannot be determined, the fine will range from EUR 10,000 up to EUR 1 million.
 The fines imposed on the statutory bodies of companies may be up to EUR 100,000 and on beneficial owners up to EUR 10,000.